ebi-yade/gsenv/README.md

 # gsenv
-A simple CLI tool for mapping secrets stored in Google Cloud Secret Manager to your environment variables.
+A simple CLI tool that allows you to execute a command with secrets stored in Google Cloud Secret Manager mapped to environment variables.

+## Acknowledgements

+This project is inspired by [ssmwrap](https://github.com/handlename/ssmwrap).
+Thanks! @handlename